McDonnell Douglas KC-10 Extender

 The McDonnell Douglas KC-10 Extender is an American tanker and cargo aircraft that was operated by the United States Air Force (USAF) from 1981 to 2024.
 A military version of the three-engine DC-10 airliner, the KC-10 was developed from the Advanced Tanker Cargo Aircraft Program.
 It incorporates military-specific equipment for its primary roles of aerial refueling and transport.
 It was developed to supplement the KC-135 Stratotanker following experiences in Southeast Asia and the Middle East.

 The KC-10 was the second McDonnell Douglas transport aircraft to be selected by the Air Force following the C-9.
-A total of 60 KC-10s were produced for the USAF.
+60 KC-10s were produced for the USAF.
 The Royal Netherlands Air Force operated two similar tankers from 1995 to 2021 designated KDC-10 that were converted from used civilian DC-10, instead of purpose built aircraft.

 The KC-10 played a key role in the mobilization of US military assets, taking part in overseas operations far from home.
-These aircraft performed airlift and aerial refueling during the 1986 bombing of Libya (Operation Eldorado Canyon), the 1990–91 Gulf War with Iraq (Operations Desert Shield and Desert Storm), the NATO bombing of Yugoslavia (Operation Allied Force), War in Afghanistan (Operation Enduring Freedom), and Iraq War (Operations Iraqi Freedom and New Dawn).
+These aircraft performed airlift and aerial refueling during the 1986 bombing of Libya (Operation Eldorado Canyon), the 1990–91 Gulf War with Iraq (Operations Desert Shield and Desert Storm), the NATO bombing of Yugoslavia (Operation Allied Force), the war in Afghanistan (Operation Enduring Freedom), and the Iraq War (Operations Iraqi Freedom and New Dawn).

 Design and development

 Advanced Tanker Cargo Aircraft Program

 An early KC-10 Extender aircraft refuels a C-5 Galaxy in 1980.
 Both aircraft are wearing liveries typical of that era.

 During the Vietnam War, doubts began to form regarding the Boeing KC-135 Stratotanker fleet's ability to meet the needs of the United States' global commitments.
 The aerial refueling fleet was deployed to Southeast Asia to support tactical aircraft and strategic bombers, while maintaining the U.S.-based support of the nuclear-bomber fleet.
-Consequently, the Air Force sought an aerial tanker with greater capabilities than the KC-135.
+Consequently, the USAF sought an aerial tanker with greater capabilities than the KC-135.
 In 1972, two DC-10s were flown in trials at Edwards Air Force Base, simulating air refuelings to check for possible wake issues.
 Boeing performed similar tests with a 747.

-During the 1973 Yom Kippur War, the Air Force commenced Operation Nickel Grass to supply Israel with weapons and supplies.
+During the 1973 Yom Kippur War, the USAF commenced Operation Nickel Grass to supply Israel with weapons and supplies.
 The operation demonstrated the necessity for adequate air-refueling capabilities; denied landing rights in Europe, C-5 Galaxy transports were forced to carry a fraction of their maximum payload on direct flights from the continental United States to Israel.
 To address this shortfall in mobility, in 1975, under the Advanced Tanker Cargo Aircraft Program, three aircraft were evaluated—the Boeing 747, Lockheed C-5 and McDonnell Douglas DC-10.
 In December 1977, the DC-10 was chosen, primarily for its ability to operate from shorter runways.
 Initially, 12 aircraft were ordered, but this was later increased to 60.